mia-platform/documentation/docs/release_notes/unreleased/unreleased.md

 ![Application Creation](../img/application.gif)

-For more info, visit "LINK APPLICATION IN DOCS".
+For more info, visit the Application [documentation](../../marketplace/applications/mia_applications.md).

 #### A New way to navigate the Console